 What is the Kelly Criterion?

 Unlike fixed staking (betting the same amount every time), Kelly staking adjusts your bet size based on your edge.
 The bigger your advantage, the more you bet.
 If you have no edge, you bet nothing.
+First, use our EV Calculator to confirm you have a positive edge before sizing your bet.

 The Formula